pensolve/blog/README.md

 No matter your production or hosting setup, be sure to verify the `baseurl` option file and `CNAME` settings.
 Not applying this correctly can mean broken styles on your site.

 ### 4. Updating

+To add a post, simply follow the conventions of the other posts in the `_posts` folder.
+Main things are:

+1. File name - needs to have the date prepended, use only dashes for separation.
+2. Markdown header metadata - needs at minimum to specify `layout` and `title`, see an existing post in raw mode for details.

 Simply download from the [Lanyon repo](https://github.com/poole/lanyon) as a ZIP, and unzip the contents, overwriting everything EXCEPT the config.yml and README.md.